 Jordan Lake has been known to have the following fish species:

 - White Perch

-Jordan Lake NC Statistics & Helpful Links
+Jordan Lake Statistics & Helpful Links

 Lake Type: Artificial Reservoir, Dammed